 If you have trouble with loading your results into the portal, contact the OIT Help Desk.

-No, students who will not be coming to campus in any capacity for the fall term do not need to take a test or report test results.
+No, students who will not be coming to campus in any capacity for the spring term do not need to take a test or report test results.

 To support compliance, supervisor reports of employee selection and compliance are now available through MARS.
 Supervisors should follow up with any employee who has been selected for testing but does not show completion of the requirement before their testing window expires.